tmak1/recipes_app/README.md

 look at the recipes they have created, look at the list of recipes create by other users that they have bookmarked and comment on any recipe.

+### Further fixes and features

+* Fix new user signup
+* Add ability to filter search results
+* Auto complete from search keywords
+* Listing by search keywords as suer types
+* Ability to upvote comments
+* Ability to add multiple images for a recipes when creating